maxgalbu/maxgalbu.github.io-source/_posts/2020-06-14-redis-scan-progress.md

 So, in this case redis reserves a hash table as big as `2^8`, that is `256` or in binary `100000000`.
 As a result, the hash table of a 200 keys database goes from index `00000000` to index `100000000`.
 Once you use more or less keys than that, Redis will increase or decrease that power of 2, with a process called *rehashing*, see below for this topic.

-Back to the cursor, what Redis does is take each cursor, reverse the binary value: by doing so it obtains an actual index, one that in our example is between `00000000` to index `100000000`.
+Back to the cursor, what Redis does is take each cursor and reverse the binary value: by doing so it obtains an actual index, one that in our example is between `00000000` to index `100000000`.
 Starting from that index, Redis increase the index while looping over the hash table, until at least `COUNT` keys are found, then reverse the binary again, converting it to decimal and returning it to you.
 So for example, with the same database with 200 keys, `SCAN 0 COUNT 10` could follow this flow:

 ```
 COMMAND  BINARY     SWAPPED    NEW BIN   DECIMAL  SWAPPED   NEW CURSOR